KhalidMustafaElenani/Market-Segmentation-with-K-means-PCA/README.md

 <p align="center">
   <img src="Famous-Video-Game-Logos.png" alt="Famous-Video-Game-Logos" width="500"/>
 </p>

-- The dataset used for this project is the Video Game Preferences and Habits dataset, which you can find on Kaggle.
+- The dataset used for this project is available directly in the repository.
-- It includes 222 records with various features related to video game preferences and habits.
+- This dataset contains 222 records of video game preferences and habits.
-- You can access the dataset [here](https://www.kaggle.com/datasets/dataprofessor/video-gaming-preferences-and-habits).

 ## Column Names